 Lighting

-For lighting the key comparison unit is lighting power density (LPD).
+For lighting, the key comparison unit is lighting power density (LPD).
 LPD of the installed lighting in the new commercial and industrial buildings in the sample was significantly lower than that required by the 2015 IECC and the baseline specified in the PSD, as shown in Table 7 below.
 The overall LPD for the sampled sites was found to be 46% better than code, 32% better than 2021 PSD, and 21% better than 2022 PSD.

 Table 7.
 Percent Better Lighting Efficiency Compared to Code and PSD